youpage/angular2-flights2/README.md

 # Angular 2 and TypeScript Flights

-A much better version, that can be easilly extended with other modules... comming here soon
+A much better version, that can be easilly extended with other modules.

 Added CoreJS for Polyfills - it works in IE (almost all features) Changed the app starting point so we can do refresh